betaglot/plantabeta/docs/dev/ElementsGraph.md

 ## (State)Attencide

-Anything that a Planter needs to remember during a planting sequence.
+Anything that a Planter needs to remember during a planting Phrase.

 RouteState